Zatyrus/Parameter-Optimization-for-Iterative-MINFLUX-Microscopy/README.md

 # About
 This repository contains the data made available for the paper "Parameter Optimization for Iterative MINFLUX Microscopy" currently under review at Communications Biology.
 We also provide a small selection of code to read, format and export the data for your own use.

 The data made available here is an excerpt of the original files that is formatted for ease of use.
-The `raw` set have been extracted from the propriatory MINFLUX `.npy`-files produced by the Abberior (GmbH) MINFLUX-IMSPECTOR.
-They are provided **unaltered**.
+The `raw` sets have been extracted from the propriatory MINFLUX files produced by the MINFLUX-IMSPECTOR software (Abberior GmbH).
+The values are provided **unaltered**.

-The `filtered` sets were **processed** as stated in [Data Processing](#data-processing).
+The sets used in the analysis part of our paper, were **processed** as stated in [Data Processing](#data-processing).

 # Data Access Utils
 We provide a small set of utilities to access the data in the `.npz` files.
 The utilities are stored in `data_access_tools/tools.py`.
 We showcase the usage of the utilities in the following code in the `data_access_tools/how_to_get_your_data.ipnyb`.

-Feel free to use the utilities in your own code.
+Feel free to use the methods provided in your own code.

 ## Python Environment
 Requirements: [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [anaconda](https://www.anaconda.com/products/distribution) installed.